 Up to 300 pairs of the zoo-bred beetles were released—for the first time in Missouri—in June 2012.
 Aside from being a large, beautifully colored species, American burying beetles have amazing habits that include parental care for their young.
-See the St. Louis Zoo's burying beetle info under External Links below to learn more about the return of this fascinating creature to Missouri’s prairie landscape.
+See the St. Louis Zoo's burying beetle information below to learn more about the return of this fascinating creature to Missouri’s prairie landscape.